Getting your ORI Number

 Some appointments use an alternate system, the Volunteer & Employee Criminal History System, (VECHS) a program administered by the FDLE.
 VECHS numbers work the same way as ORI numbers.
 If you have a VECHS number, you will need to give it to your Livescan service provider during your appointment.

 What You Need to Know for Livescan Fingerprints

 - You need an ORI or VECHS number to get your fingerprints scanned.

 - If you don’t have one, your originating agency (the agency that needs your prints) can help you with that.

 - Below is a list of Florida agencies and their phone numbers, in case you need them.

 How to get an ORI code?

 If an employer or volunteer organization is requesting live scan fingerprints from you, they likely will provide you with an ORI number.
 Or you may be doing it for a license: you’ll need to get in touch with the regulatory agency who is requesting you be fingerprinted.

 Once You Have An ORI Number

-It’s time to go to our appointments page to reserve your time slot, then take a moment to read about what you can do to help ensure your fingerprints are best-quality.
+It’s time to go to our appointments page (button below) to reserve your time slot, then take a moment to read about what you can do to help ensure your fingerprints are the best quality.